joshpeterson/summa/book/first_part/treatise_on_the_one_god/the_book_of_life/prologue.md

 (1) What is the book of life?
 (2) Of what life is it the book?
 (3) Whether anyone can be blotted out of the book of life?

+* Whether The Book Of Life Is The Same As Predestination?
+* Whether The Book Of Life Regards Only The Life Of Glory Of The Predestined?
+* Whether Anyone May Be Blotted Out Of The Book Of Life?